qiuxins/SonicBench/README.md

    This shows that the **physical cues are already present** in the encoder representations.
    The primary bottleneck lies in **alignment and decoding**-the projector and language layers fail to faithfully leverage the sensory information they receive.

-For detailed results, please see `./Results/`.
+For detailed results, please see our paper.

 ---